danielmarrama/protein_tree/README.md

 Use [combine_data.py](combine_data.py) to merge all epitopes.csv and all sources.csv into one file for every species.

 ### TODO
-- Isolate epitope matches to source protein assignment, not gene
-- Add flag to skip proteome selection step
+- Add flag to do proteome selection - default is to use the proteome already selected (if there is one)
 - Implement skipping a species if the data is the same as the last build
 - Create manual assignments at the end of the all-species build
 - Create a tree for visualization